fangkelly/61040-frontend/README.md

 # Note
-The deployment does not work.
+If the deployment does not work.
 Please run the project locally.
+Create a mongo cluster, copy the connection url, createa a `.env` file in the root directory and paste MONGO_SRV=<connection url> there.

 `npm run dev:server`